-An undergraduate student wishing to change his or her major must submit a completed Change of Major/Minor/Catalog Year form to the college advisor for the new program.
+An undergraduate student wishing to change his or her major or add a minor must submit a completed Change of Major/Minor/Catalog Year form to the college advisor for the new program.
 If pursuing a single Major/Degree, a maximum of two minors can be declared.

 A student wishing to change his or her major to a limited access program or an undergraduate student wishing to enter a graduate program must formally apply to the relevant program.
 Students may not use the Change of Major/Minor/Catalog Year form to change from degree to non-degree status.